gopinathsjsu/team-project-the-dementors/README.md

 ### Team Member Contributions:
 #### 1. Anusha Gangasani:
+   1. Implementation, Integration and testing of user, login and registration api
+   2. Implementation, Integration and testing of saveBooking and updateBooking api.
+   3. Implementation, Integration and testing of saveCustomer, updateCustomer api.
+   4. Deployment of backend service in AWS.
+   5. Deployment of RDS and populating mock data.
+   6. UI Integration
+   7. Bug Fixes.

 #### 2. Ashika Anand Babu:
    1. Implementaion, Integration and testing of Cancel screen
    2. Implementaion, Integration and testing of Confirm screen